Quickstart

 This command creates:

-• Fireblocks_secret.key - your RSA 4096 private key
+• fireblocks_secret.key - your RSA 4096 private key (API secret)

-• Fireblocks.csr - the CSR you will upload when creating the API key
+• fireblocks.csr - the CSR you will upload when creating the API key

-1. Store the files securely.
+1. Store the secret key file securely.

 Step 2: Create an API key